Several inmates killed at S.C. prison after hours of fighting

 Breaking News Emails

 The fighting began at 7:15 p.m.
-ET Sunday, and it wasn't until just before 3 a.m.
+ET Sunday, and it wasn't until nearly eight hours later, just before 3 a.m.
 Monday that the facility was fully secured, the South Carolina Department of Corrections tweeted.

-Forty-four officers were on duty at a facility that houses about 1,500 inmates, Stirling said.
+Forty-four prison staffers were on duty at a facility that houses about 1,500 inmates, Stirling said.

 While it might normally take one to two hours to safely clear a dorm, which houses about 250 inmates, this was an unusual case because of the series of fights in three separate dorms, corrections officials said.